lampepfl/fos-coq/advanced.md

      | "iszero" t
 ```

-To represent the terms of this language in Coq, we will define `tm`, an
+We will represent these terms in Coq with `tm`, an inductive data type:
-`Inductive` data type:

 ``` code
 Inductive tm : Set :=